 Visas You Will Need to Travel to Ethiopia

 If you want to get a visa to Ethiopia, you can do so online.
-There is a secure only form that can be processed typically within 24 hours.
+There is a secure-only form that can be processed typically within 24 hours.
 You don’t have to visit the embassy or consulate to obtain a visa, and in order to do this process, you’ll need a passport, a credit or debit card, and a valid email address.

-To enter Ethiopia, you must have a passport that will be valid from six months from the date you’re planning to enter the country, and visas are required by all nationals aside from people who are nationals of Kenya and Djibouti.
+To enter Ethiopia, you must have a passport that will be valid for six months from the date you’re planning to enter the country, and visas are required by all nationals aside from people who are nationals of Kenya and Djibouti.

 Visitors from 36 countries can also receive their tourist visa when they arrive at Addis Ababa Bole International Airport, including visitors from the U.S.

 The capital and also where you’ll fly into is Addis Ababa, and it’s a place you’ll want to make some time for on your trip.
 Addis Ababa is unique because you can see remnants of the Italian occupation of the city.